microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

     }
     ```

 2. Edit your `launch.json` to add a second argument to the `args` property that points to the path of a test project or your test data in your workspace folder or that will be in the container when it starts.
 (Note: You cannot use the workspace folder itself.)
-By default user's home folder (`$HOME`) is used.
-For example, if your test data is in a `data` folder in your workspace, you'd add `${workspaceFolder}/data` as follows:
+By default, the user's home folder (`$HOME`) is used.
+For example, if your test data is in a `data` folder in your workspace, you would add `${workspaceFolder}/data` as follows:

     ```json
     {